WHO MAY USE THE SERVICE

 HOW LONG DOES IT TAKE?

-This depends on the availability at other libraries.
-Articles can take between 2-7 working days, and borrowed material between 5-10 working days.
-Any material coming from outside Canada might take longer.
+On average, articles take between 2-7 working days, and borrowed material between 5-10 working days to be supplied.
+Any material coming from outside the province might take longer.

 If you have time restrictions, note this on the request form and/or discuss it with a Resource Sharing staff member.